 Your website and your content are now SEO-optimized, but there is still another important chapter if you want to increase your visibility and website authority.
-You need to get links that point to your WordPress site.
-Backlinks, when truly earned and coming from high authority domains, will contribute to brand visibility growth, higher website authority, brand trust building, and will obviously improve your Google ranking.
+You need to get backlinks that point to your WordPress site.
+Backlinks, when truly earned and coming from high authority domains, will contribute to brand visibility growth, higher website authority, brand trust-building, and will obviously improve your Google ranking.
 When building links, you should be focused on quality, not so much on quantity.

 Directories and guest blogging

 There are many techniques for link creation.
 First, directories are still a valid method.
 However, the risk is that many of them have a low ranking.
 You should use only trusted online directories, with a good PR score.